nwihardjo/COMP3111/README.md

 #### IEEE Standard

-Considers properties of subsystems (number of subsystems and degree of coupling) and database (number of attributes and classes).

-**DSQI (Design Structure Quality Index)** is computed, with the value [0,1].
+Considers properties of subsystems (number of subsystems and degree of coupling) and database (number of attributes and classes) through **DSQI (Design Structure Quality Index)**; with the value [0,1].
 Lower DSQI, further work may be required.

-Also able to consider changes made throughout product's history and compute the stability.

-**SMI (Software Maturity Index)** is computer; with the value [0,1].
+Also able to consider changes made throughout product's history and compute the stability through **SMI (Software Maturity Index)**; with the value [0,1].
 Higher SMI, the more stabile.

 ### Quality Metrics for Implementation

-For implementation component, design goals are reliability and ease of implementation.
+For implementation component, design goals are **reliability** and **ease of implementation**.
 Measured based on lines of code, length of identifiers, depth of conditional nesting.